progharshith/wuhdul/README.md

 # 🟩 WuhDul
 A modern, browser-based clone of the classic **Wordle** game built with a clean UI, responsive design, and a fully client-side architecture.
+Essentially only exists to provide for a basically infinite ad free wordle.

 ---